Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## What is a widget?

 Widgets are the central element to any and all GUI applications.
 In general, a widget is anything that can be rendered on screen.
-Often, wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget using a device such as a mouse, keyboard or touchcsreen.
+Often, wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget using a device such as a mouse, keyboard, or touchcsreen.

 For example, to interact with the widget [`Button`](@ref) from the previous chapter, the user has to move the mouse cursor over the area of the button on screen, then press the left mouse button.
 This will trigger an animation where the button changes its appearance to look "pressed in", emit its signal `clicked` to trigger custom behavior, then return to its previous state.
-Having used computers for many years, most of us never thing about how things work in this gradual of a manner, and `Button` specifically makes it so we don't have to, all those actions are already implemented for us.
+Having used computers for many years, most of us never think about how things work in this gradual of a manner. `Button` specifically makes it so we don't have to, all those actions are already implemented for us.
 All we have to do is place the button and connect to its signals.

 ## Widget Signals